arkivanov/Decompose/docs/extensions/compose.md

 ## Predictive Back Gesture

 !!!warning
     Predictive Back Gesture support is experimental, the API is subject to change.
-For now, please use version 2.1.x.

 `Child Stack` supports the new [Android Predictive Back Gesture](https://developer.android.com/guide/navigation/custom-back/predictive-back-gesture) on all platforms.
 By default, the gesture animation resembles the [predictive back design for Android](https://developer.android.com/design/ui/mobile/guides/patterns/predictive-back), but it's customizable.